seankibler/portainer-custom-backup-solution/README.md

 Download the portainer backup and the traefik backup from the cloud storage (ex: AWS S3).

-You should end up with a `portainer.tar.gz.encrypted` and for Traefik an `acme.json`.
+You should end up with a `portainer.tar.gz.encrypted` and for Traefik an `acme.json` and a `traefik.toml`.

 You'll need to upload the docker-compose.yml that you use to deploy Portainer + Traefik as well as the acme.json to the host (VPS).

 You will keep the Portainer backup file on your computer that you'll use to access the Portainer web UI.

-Deploy Portainer/Traefik using the Docker Compose file ensuring that the `acme.json` from the backup file is available on the file system and the relative path matches what is specified in the Docker Compose file.
+Deploy Portainer/Traefik using the Docker Compose file ensuring that the `acme.json` and `traefik.toml` from the backup file is copied to wherever you are running the docker compose file from.

 Follow Portainer docs on [Restoring from a local file](https://docs.portainer.io/admin/settings/general#restoring-from-a-local-file).